-- Policy PLA4 specifically relates to climate change and is a catch all policy covering adaptation and mitigation of climate change impacts. - The spatial strategy also promotes an approach to development that may help reduce car use, part of mitigating climate change. - Policy SP2 includes the need to avoid flood risk and refers to climate change adaptation. - Renewable energy policies will help play a role in mitigating against climate change.
+- 10.28 Potential positive impacts: - Policy PLA4 specifically relates to climate change and is a catch all policy covering adaptation and mitigation of climate change impacts. - The spatial strategy also promotes an approach to development that may help reduce car use, part of mitigating climate change. - Policy SP2 includes the need to avoid flood risk and refers to climate change adaptation. - Renewable energy policies will help play a role in mitigating against climate change. - 10.29 Potential adverse impacts:

-• The quantity of development to be delivered by the LDP will inevitably lead to an increase in carbon emissions.
-These emissions will be from extra car travel, business and domestic heating/power, as well as new business uses in the
+- The quantity of development to be delivered by the LDP will inevitably lead to an increase in carbon emissions.
+These emissions will be from extra car travel, business and domestic heating/power, as well as new business uses in the County Borough.

-- County Borough.
 The LDP has few policies in place to comprehensively address securing lower carbon power. - New built development has the potential to put more development at risk of flood as well as possibly reducing the area of functional floodplain.
-Some strategic allocations may be in the areas at risk of tidal or fluvial flooding. - Climate change combined with other possible LDP impacts, such as the loss of habitats, may have synergistic impacts related to climate change.

-10.30 Recommendation and mitigation:

-- policy and development briefs/masterplans should be reviewed to make sure that carbon emissions for new development sites are reduced in keeping with the November 2011 update of the Renewable Energy Assessment and Energy Opportunities Plan. - Policy could address the impacts of climate change on biodiversity, and the need to protect movement/migratory routes for wildlife. - The design of places and the layout of buildings within areas can have a role in climate change mitigation and adaption.
+Some strategic allocations may be in the areas at risk of tidal or fluvial flooding. - Climate change combined with other possible LDP impacts, such as the loss of habitats, may have synergistic impacts related to climate change. - 10.30 Recommendation and mitigation: - Development briefs/masterplans should be reviewed to make sure that carbon emissions for new development sites are reduced in keeping with the November 2011 update of the Renewable Energy Assessment and Energy Opportunities Plan. - Guidance could also be produced to address the impacts of climate change on biodiversity, and the need to protect movement/migratory routes for wildlife. - The design of places and the layout of buildings within areas can have a role in climate change mitigation and adaption.
 A policy on design, including principles for movement routes, the orientation of buildings and the design of outdoor space ad all be used to in adapting to climate change.